-If you retire before the age of 59/2 and you do not have a bona fide termination of employment, your benefit will be subject to an early distribution tax of 10%.
+If you retire before the age of 591⁄2 and you do not have a bona fide termination of employment, your benefit will be subject to an early distribution tax of 10%.
 This IRS rule applies even if your benefit is not subject to a reduction for early retirement (a.k.a. age reduction).
-For more information about the requirements of a bona fide termination, visit the "While Working, Getting Ready to Retire" webpage at www.mainepers.org or contact MainePERS' Retirement Services Division
+For more about the requirements of a bona fide termination, contact MainePERS.